boveus/hyrax-wiki/How-to-integrate-Sufia's-Google-Analytics-user-stats-into-your-Rails-app.md

-# THIS DOCUMENT IS DEPRECATED/OUTDATED/UNTESTED
+# THIS DOCUMENT IS DEPRECATED (BECAUSE OUTDATED AND UNTESTED ON MODERN SUFIA)

 See the [Sufia Management Guide](https://github.com/projecthydra/sufia/wiki/Sufia-Management-Guide#analytics-and-usage-statistics) for more information on setting up Google Analytics.